rlf-arlut/tmrg/doc/source/triplication.rst

 .. image:: comb02.png
    :align: center

-You should note that input, output and logic was triplicated.
+You should note that input, output, and logic was triplicated.

 .. include:: ../../examples/comb02.rst